square/react-native-square-reader-sdk/docs/reference.md

-maximumCardPaymentAmountMoney | [Money](#money) | The maximum card payment amount allowed at this location. minimumCardPaymentAmountMoney | [Money](#money) | The minimum card payment amount allowed at this location. name                          | String          | The nickname of the location as set in the [Square Dashboard]. locationID                    | String          | A unique ID for the location assigned by Square
+maximumCardPaymentAmountMoney | [Money](#money) | The maximum card payment amount allowed at this location. minimumCardPaymentAmountMoney | [Money](#money) | The minimum card payment amount allowed at this location. name                          | String          | The nickname of the location as set in the [Square Dashboard]. locationId                    | String          | A unique ID for the location assigned by Square

 #### Example JSON